-Professor Richard Reddick, a Texas Ex and Associate Dean for Equity, Community Engagement and Outreach in the College of Education, is chairing a committee that will chronicle the full history of the Eyes and, by January, recommend ways we can openly acknowledge, share and learn from it.
+Professor Richard Reddick, a Texas Ex and Associate Dean for Equity, Community Engagement and Outreach in the College of Education, is chairing The Eyes of Texas History Committee that will chronicle the full history of the Eyes and, by January, recommend ways we can openly acknowledge, share and learn from it.
 The committee will be comprised of diverse alumni, staff, faculty and students, including current or former athletes and Longhorn Band members, and will draw upon the expertise of the many historians and higher education scholars here at UT.

 In Progress Honor Heman M. Sweatt

 This will recognize Sweatt’s courage and leadership in changing the world through the 1950 case that he won, allowing him and other Black students to attend UT.
 This will also place Painter Hall within the context of our university’s resistance to integration under T.S.
 Painter’s presidency, and ultimately to the Sweatt decision’s crucial role in integrating public education.